Adipa-G/azure-experiments/azure-functions/Readme.md

 ## Timer

 This function demonstrates the timer trigger.
 The ARM template demonstrate hosting using an app service plan.
+The funtion logs an event to Application insights.

+## Event Grid

+This function demonstrates the event grid trigger.
+When a file is uploaded into the blob storage, the function is triggerd using Event Grid.
+The funtion logs an event to Application insights.

 ## Setting up